Adidas Sprintstar Review Facts

 - Reinforced mesh maximizes heat exchange

-- SPRINTWEB lightweight, breathable forefoot mesh keeps the foot in place for specific motions
+- SPRINTWEB lightweight, breathable forefoot mesh keeps the foot in place

 - Soft collar reduces ankle and Achilles pressure